saulius-lipkevicius/Transformed_GA/README.md

-# GA_Transformer
+# Genetic algorithm employing transformers to generate new efficient aptamers

-Genetic Algorithm that employs Transformer
+Functions - contains functions to